GasparyanG/zao/glossary.md

 - [] vm.c       : you will feel that Value* is wrong in here, so chagne it to Value.
 - [] compiler.c : implement declaration as well (this is just initialization).
 - [x] vm.c       : implement bang case.
-- [] compiler.c : why does 1 is subtracted ?
+- [] compiler.c : why does 1 is being subtracted ?
+- [] compiler.c : why does 0 is being converted to 8 ?

 ### In Progress